FREE service call with any repair over $250 Call (343) 700-1077

 On top of the manufacturer’s coverage, every job we do carries our 90-day Done-Right guarantee: if the repair is not holding or the door is not balanced and quiet, we come back at no charge, parts and labour included.
 Premium parts we fit, such as high-cycle springs, can carry a bounded limited-lifetime warranty on the part itself.

-We are a licensed and insured local team, so the work is covered and the warranty is real, not a verbal promise.
+We are an owner-operated local team, so the work is done right and the warranty is real, not a verbal promise.
 Keep the invoice we leave with you, since it is your proof of both the parts fitted and the labour guarantee.
-If anything is not right, call HUSH at (613) 255-1968 and we will make it right.
+If anything is not right, call HUSH at (343) 700-1077 and we will make it right.

 Repair, replace, or claim the warranty?